 “I want to be a Renaissance Woman.
 I want to paint, and I want to write, and I want to act, and I just want to do everything.” ~ Emma Watson

-Join us for an evening celebrating Jewish women in the arts for International Women’s Day 2023 in partnership with National Council of Jewish Women.
+Join us for an evening celebrating Jewish women in the arts for International Women’s Day 2023 in partnership with the National Council of Jewish Women Australia NSW Division.
+This event is part of their Centenary Program.
 Our remarkable panel comprises women who have worn many hats in their creative careers and continue to explore and expand their roles.
 From poetry to screen writing, dance to song, memoir to film, these women are testament to the ever-changing stage and page.

 What to expect on the night:

 - A panel conversation between three Renaissance women.

 - The launch of Magdalena Ball’s book “Bobish” including a reading from the book.

 - Jessica Chapnik Kahn will perform several of her songs

 - We will screen Karen Pearlman’s multi award-winning short film “I Want to Make a Film About Women”.

 Magdalena’s book ‘Bobish’ will also be available for purchase on the night by our official bookseller Gertrude and Alice